 A 2014 review on mindfulness programs in schools linked them to improved cognitive function and a greater ability to handle stress.

 In an earlier randomized trial, researchers observed a decrease in attention problems among children aged 9–13 years who took part in a mindfulness-based cognitive therapy for children (MBCT-C) program.
 The decrease in symptoms was particularly significant among the participants who had anxiety problems at the start of the study.

 A more recent study from 2016 studied the effects of a mindfulness meditation training program on a small group of children who were between the ages of 7 and 8 years.
 The results suggested a link between meditation practice and a reduction in attention problems.

 However, the researchers noted a discrepancy between the student and teacher reports.
 This finding, along with the small sample size, indicates a need for further study.

-There are several different types of meditation, all of which usually involve similar elements.
-These include:
+There are several different types of meditation, all of which usually involve similar

 - a quiet space with limited distractions